 This gap semester program is perfect for high school graduates, college students and graduates, and gap year students, ideally 17 to 22 years old.
 Optional transferable academic credit is available to all participants.

-When it’s time to say farewell to perfect Phuket, we travel to Khao Sok National Park.
+When it’s time to say farewell to northern Thailand, we travel to Khao Sok National Park.
 Khao Sok National Park is a remnant of the oldest and most diverse rainforest in the world, and is home to the largest flower in the world.
 Based from your very own treehouse, hidden amongst the jungles of this National Park, we will explore the area.
 We spend our days hiking, tubing and exploring this lush green jungle environment.

 Next, it's time to open your mind and free your soul with a full day of yoga and meditation.
 There isn’t a place in the world more perfect to find inner peace than Khao Sok National Park.
 Bursting with beauty and tranquility, you’re sure to find your peace here.